sst/guide/_examples/how-to-create-an-apollo-graphql-api-with-serverless.md

 ## Setting up our infrastructure

-Let's start by setting up our Apollo API.
+Let's start by setting up our GraphQL API.

 {%change%} Replace the `stacks/MyStack.ts` with the following.